 For a long time, we had no idea of Google’s plans for this new OS, but more recent rumors claim that the Fuchisa team is working to have it work on all sorts of devices.
-But we have been able to play around with some early builds for ourselves.
+We’ve even been able to play around with some early builds for ourselves.
 Here, we’ll go into everything we know in detail and take a stab at what we think Google Fuchsia might ultimately be for.

 A brief history of Google Fuchsia

 Google Fuchsia first popped up on GitHub in August 2016 with zero fanfare or explanation from Google.
-GitHub is an open source platform for developers that want to share and collaborate on projects; and like Android before it, Fuchsia is also an open-source and free piece of software.
+GitHub is an open source platform for developers that want to share and collaborate on projects.
+Like Android before it, Fuchsia is an open-source and free piece of software.

-Unlike Android and Chrome OS, however, Google Fuchsia is not based on Linux, but rather Google’s own new microkernel called ‘Zircon’ (which means ‘little kernel’).
+Unlike Android and Chrome OS, however, Google Fuchsia is not based on Linux, but rather Google’s own new microkernel called “Zircon” (which means “little kernel”).
 Zirkon, which was previously known as Magenta, is intended for embedded systems – meaning systems that perform a single job as part of a larger mechanism.
-Zirkon was developed by a coder named Travis Geiselbrecht, who also created the NewOS kernel that powers Haiku OS.
+Zircon was developed by a coder named Travis Geiselbrecht, who also created the NewOS kernel that powers Haiku OS.

 Fuchsia also has the ability to run on smartphones, tablets and desktop computers, and scalability seems to be a core tenant of its design.

-Despite those origins, Google Fuchsia also has the ability to run on smartphones, tablets and desktop computers, and scalability seems to be a core tenant of its design.
-In May of 2017, Fuchsia gained a user interface and one of the developers working on the projects teased that this was not just a ‘dumping ground’ but a real project, leading to speculation that Google has larger things planned for it.
+Despite its origins in embedded systems, Google Fuchsia also has the ability to run on smartphones, tablets and desktop computers, and scalability seems to be a core tenant of its design.
+In May of 2017, Fuchsia gained a user interface and one of the developers working on the projects teased that this was not just a “dumping ground” but a real project, leading to speculation that Google has larger things planned for it.

 What is Google’s Fuchsia OS for?